bower/bower.github.io/docs/api.md

 -s, --silent
 {% endhighlight %}

 Do not output anything, besides errors.
 It is an alias for `--loglevel=error`.
+Silent is also useful if you have private components that might leak credentials to your CI environment.

 ### verbose